How to Play Solo D&D with AI: A Step-by-Step Guide

 The quality of an AI DM session is heavily influenced by how you engage with it.
 These habits make a real difference.

-Be specific in your actions
+Why does being specific in your actions matter?

 The AI responds to what you give it.
 Vague inputs produce vague outputs.
 Compare "I look around" with "I search the bookshelf for hidden compartments, running my fingers along the spines and checking if any books are fakes."
 The second input gives the AI something to work with and produces a richer, more interesting response.
 Treat it like improvised theatre -- commit to the bit.